 “The justice department in the Obama administration thought it would be very dangerous to charge Assange with publication, as the Espionage Act doesn’t make any distinction between journalists and non-journalists.”

 WikiLeaks revealed thousands of documents on US military policies, military actions in Afghanistan and Iraq, and wartime atrocities.
 Charging Assange under the Espionage Act goes against The First Amendment and that is why no administration dared to put it to the test… until now.

 The US government is developing a history of attacking journalists and whistleblowers that publish the information you’re not supposed to know.
 Coupled with the recent news that the CIA monitors EU SWIFT transactions, it’s safe to say that individual freedoms are at risk in the US.

 What can be done?
 On a societal level, US citizens have the ability to talk to their lawmakers regarding their rights under The First Amendment.
-At an individual level… you can use a VPN to stay anonymous and protect your privacy from government spying.
+At an individual level… you can use a VPN to protect your privacy from government spying.

-CyberGhost VPN hides your IP address and protects your data with military-grade 256-AES encryption methods.
-Once you connect to one of our 7900 servers worldwide, you can access anything anonymously, without looking over your shoulder.
+CyberGhost VPN hides your IP address and protects your data with 256-bit AES VPN encryption methods.
+Once you connect to one of our thousands of servers worldwide, you can access anything with increased privacy, without looking over your shoulder.
 Keep the ever-watchful eye of the government away and protect your individual rights.